 Proof of an open bank account in the United States, or

 Documentation of an open bank account in the country in which the covered entity is located.
 This documentation must be accompanied by a signed attestation of an officer or director of the applicant's employer to ARB as follows: “I certify under penalty of perjury under the laws of the State of California that the person requesting access to the market tracking system will be designated as an account representative for this entity.
-This entity is a covered entity under the California Cap-and-Trade Regulation and has no personnel residing in the United States with the authority to take actions that are binding on all persons who have an ownership interest with respect to compliance instruments held in the account for this entity.”
+This entity is a covered entity under the California Cap-and-Invest Regulation and has no personnel residing in the United States with the authority to take actions that are binding on all persons who have an ownership interest with respect to compliance instruments held in the account for this entity.”

-Employment or other relationship to an entity that has registered or has applied to register with the California Cap-and-Trade Program if the individual is or will represent an entity registering or registered pursuant to section 95830;
+Employment or other relationship to an entity that has registered or has applied to register with the California Cap-and-Invest Program if the individual is or will represent an entity registering or registered pursuant to section 95830;

 A government-issued document providing photographic evidence of identity of the applicant which may include: